Tools and tips

 cProfile.run('fromRunArgs(runArgs)', filename='RAWtoALL.prof')

 Once you have identified the bottlenecks, you can try to optimise the configuration process.
 For example, an AccumulatorCache class can be used to cache the results of the configuration functions (this was discussed earlier in “Caching of configuration results”).
+See atlas/athena!57202 for an example of a MR showing some snakeviz screenshots and optimisations using AccumulatorCache.

 Setting properties while debugging